DLR-TS/adore_if_ros_msg/README.md

 A detailed list of ROS messages and the typical topics can be found in the subfolder.

 ## Structure
-On this level the repository is a docker and make wrapper for the actual content in the subfolder.
+On this level the repository is a docker and make wrapper for the actual content in the module subfolder.

 ## Setup
 This repository may be used on a system, which fulfills a set of requirements [adore_setup](https://github.com/dlr-ts/adore_setup).